 Winters, which rarely dip below 14.9 degrees celsius at night, reduce stress on the plants – resulting in more uniform fruit.
 Top End pineapples are picked in the cool of the morning, packed on-site and transported to local and interstate customers, arriving within three days of harvest.

-Along with our joint venture partner, LaManna Premier Group, we also produce Cavendish bananas for Darwin Fruit Farm on this plantation.Visit Previous Farm Visit Next Farm
+Along with our joint venture partner, LaManna Premier Group, we also produce Cavendish bananas for Darwin Fruit Farms on this plantation.Visit Previous Farm Visit Next Farm